Assistant Professor, English

-The successful candidate will have the opportunity to demonstrate his or her generalist abilities while taking a leadership role in teaching Renaissance Literature; preference will be given to those with a strong secondary area of expertise and who demonstrate creativity and excellence in their teaching practice in supporting the learning process and student success.
+The successful candidate will have the opportunity to take a leadership role in teaching Contemporary British Literature.
+Preference will be given to those with a strong secondary area of expertise and who demonstrate creativity and excellence in their teaching practice.

 Requirements for the position include:

-- A completed or nearly completed PhD in Renaissance Literature;
+- A completed or nearly completed PhD in the area of Contemporary British Literature;

 - The ability to teach expository writing;